Maria-mbugua/GROUP6-FINAL-PROJECT/README.md

 ## GROUP6-FINAL-PROJECT
 ## Group 6 Final project on the Data Science Prep Course.

-##IMPROVING SCHOOL INFRASTRUCTURE IN THE UNITED STATES.
+##STUDENT ENROLLMENT DATA IN COMPARISON TO SCHOOL INFRASTRUCTURE IN THE USA

 ## CONTRIBUTORS
 Peter Otieno